chkn/logdb/Readme.md

 1. Git clone
 2. Download Premake 5 from [http://premake.github.io](http://premake.github.io/) and put it in the root of the git checkout.
 3. Change to that directory and run `./premake5 configure` to run the system checks.
-4. If that succeeds, run `./premake5 gmake && make`
+4. If that succeeds, run one of the following:

+### Command line build

+Currently works on/for Mac OS X only:

+	./premake5 gmake && make

+### Build/debug in Xcode

+	./premake5 xcode4

+### Build for iOS

+	./premake5 --os=ios xcode4

 ## Design